zWhites/Weave-Loader-0.2.9-FIX/README.md

 # Weave Loader, A Universal Minecraft Mod Loader
 ## Weave Loader 0.2.7 fix (named it 0.2.9 because 0.2.8 already exists)
+[THIS IS A MODIFIED VERSION OF THIS FIX TO IMPROVE BUGGY FEATURES OF IT 0.2.9 ALL CREDITS TO JIMIN HE FIGURED OUT THE FIX ]

 Weave Loader is a tool designed to simplify the process of modding Minecraft.
 It allows developers to easily create mods by providing a simple and intuitive API for interacting with Minecraft's codebase,